geertj/ravstack/README.rst

   Using API proxy: ~/bin/raviron-proxy-0001.sh
   Key is constrained to application: MyApp

-The output key needs to be copied to the machine running Ironic so that it may access the SSH proxy machine.
+The generated private key file needs to be copied to the machine running Ironic so that it may access the SSH proxy machine.

 Testing RavIron
 ---------------